dynatrace-oss/dynatrace-aws-log-forwarder/README.md

 CloudWatch Log Groups are subscribed to using Subscription Filters.
 Their target is Kinesis Data Firehose to which logs are streamed.
 It aggregates them into batches and sends those batches to a Lambda function for processing.
 The function processes the received logs and forwards them through Active Gate to Dynatrace Logs API.

-Active Gate is required to forward logs to your Dynatrace cluster.
-You can run it in the same region as the AWS stack or anywhere else as long as you ensure connectivity (especially: open port 9999).
-In order to install an Active Gate, follow [this instruction](https://www.dynatrace.com/support/help/setup-and-configuration/dynatrace-activegate/installation/install-an-environment-activegate/).

 ![Architecture](./img/architecture.png)